Last Updated on 2nd September 2023 by peppe8o

 The Raspberry PI Pico brings to RPI fans a lot of new ports, compared to the computer boards.
 One of the most appreciated features is that we can now have analog ports (needed for many sensor projects).
 Let’s see more closely Raspberry PI Pico pinout

 The new Raspberry PI Pico has 40 unpopulated PINs for your project, plus 3 additional PINs for debug purposes.

 A common need is adding 20-pin strips for each side so that connecting your RPI Pico to a breadboard or wiring will be simpler.
-Soldering these strips requires a bit of attention, as working with a hot soldering iron can drive to burns risk.
-A good guide to correctly solder these pins is available from MagPI How to solder GPIO pin headers to Raspberry Pi Pico tutorial.

-Version 2 | The Raspberry PI Pico brings to RPI fans a lot of new ports, compared to the computer boards.
-One of the most appreciated features is that we can now have analog ports (needed for many sensor projects).
-Let’s see more closely Raspberry PI Pico pinout

-The new Raspberry PI Pico has 40 unpopulated PINs for your project, plus 3 additional PINs for debug purposes.

-A common need is adding 20-pin strips for each side so that connecting your RPI Pico to a breadboard or wiring will be simpler.
-Soldering these strips requires a bit of attention, as working with a hot soldering iron can drive to burns risk.
+Soldering these strips requires a bit of attention, as working with a hot soldering iron can drive burns risk.
 A good guide to correctly solder these pins is available from MagPI How to solder GPIO pin headers to Raspberry Pi Pico tutorial.